 3. Grapes and Raisins — Unpredictable and Potentially Severe

 Here’s what we know: grapes and raisins can cause acute kidney injury in dogs.
 Here’s what we don’t know: why some dogs tolerate them and others don’t, or what compound is responsible.
-The ASPCA has documented cases where a handful of raisins caused kidney failure and cases where a dog ate a pound of grapes with no symptoms.
+The ASPCA has documented cases where a handful of raisins caused kidney failure and cases where a dog ate a larger amount with no symptoms.

 Threshold: Unknown.
 Even small amounts are treated as a potential risk.